sapegin/washingcode-book/manuscript/100_Code_style.md

 If any other developer touched my code, they would definitely make it inconsistent because it’s unlikely they would follow _my code style_ — so peculiar it was.
 Code reviews would also be a nightmare if I wanted to enforce _my code style_.

+Later, I became more flexible and able to adapt to whatever code style my current project was using.
+For my personal projects, I switched to more widespread code styles and eventually to code autoformatting tools.
+Now, I don’t care about code style as much as I used to.

+In this chapter, we’ll discuss different ways to format code and where it truly impacts readability.

 ## Not all code styles are good

 I wasn’t entirely wrong, though — not every code style makes code easy to read and maintain.